swanson/swanson.github.com/_posts/2017-02-16-how-to-start-a-peer-group.md

 - blog
 tags:
 - growth
-date: 2017-02-17
+date: 2017-03-29
-published: false
 ---

 A super tactical list for starting a [peer group][pg].

 ---

+## Organizing the group

 01. Pick two people (that you already know) that you want in the group -- invite them

-    > Hey, I'm organizing a peer group focusing on **mid-level technical leadership** (not CTO-level, but more then just a developer) -- are you interested in participating in a small group discussion with other local folks?
+    > Hey, I'm organizing a peer group focusing on **topic** -- are you interested in participating in a small group discussion with other local folks?

 01. Ask those people to recommend two people they want to be a part of the group -- invite them, too